ossert/ossert/README.md

 bundle exec rake db:setup
 ```

-Or if you have previous dumps of data:
+Or, if you have previous dumps of data:

 ```
 bundle exec rake db:restore:last
 ```

 ## Usage